AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

     need to keep in their mind - or is it a "one-per-person" kind of thing?

-- How many garages can someone attend before it becomes "too much".
+- How many garages can someone attend (as staff) before it becomes "too much".
 - Is there a better tech than Zoom?
 In 2022, it works much better than early 2021, and at least people can join via browser.
 - When people start working in-office again, how does this continue?
   (People have started, and Garage seems to be a permanent culture shift.
 But it helps that our offices are distributed around).

+Proposal:

+- Flip it around: don't look it as a "how to scale garage to more staff".  **Scale communities to the size that can be supported by a garage,** then make more communities as needed, each with their own support infrastructure.
+- So garages contain 5-15 supporters, and the communities perhaps several hundreds.
+The communities can overlap/be virtual inside of organization units.
+- The support staff within the garages network between communities on the support/tool side, so that they are aware of the broader environment and can direct the members to other garages as needed.